betheden/hebrew-grammar/content/person_first.rst

 Summary
 -------

-First person is used when the narrator or speaker is the subject of the sentence.
+The first person form of a term refers to the person(s) writing or speaking.

 Article
 -------